Automobile Competition Committee For The United States Fia Inc

 How does Automobile Competition Committee For The United States Fia Inc spend its money?

 Automobile Competition Committee For The United States Fia Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Automobile Competition Committee For The United States Fia Inc tax-deductible?